 Shopify is a no-code tool.
-For non-technical users, that means Shopify can open the door on all sorts of customer insights.
+For non-technical users, that means Shopify can open the door to all sorts of customer insights.
 But swimming through so much data can still be overwhelming.

 The good news is, there’s an easy solution: ETLrobot’s Shopify integration.
-Here are a few ways ETLrobot can help Shopify users leverage their data:
+Here are a few ways ETLrobot can help Shopify users leverage their data and strengthen their site:

 1. Plan your approach.

 As the famous saying goes, if you fail to plan, you plan to fail.
 ETLrobot can let you look down the road on all sorts of important metrics.
 Analyzing data on your customers, orders, products, transactions, refunds, checkouts, and returns can all help you plan for the future.

 Once you use ETL to get your Shopify data into your data warehouse, dig in.
 For example, if the number of items being returned is unusually high, extract data on the number of returns for a specific product.
 If one product has a higher return rate than others, you can examine how that product was marketed.